noob04coder/Discord-Data-Bot/README.md

 # discord2sheet-bot

-This bot allows users to submit messages directly to your Google Sheet.
+This bot allows users to submit ethereum address to your Google Sheet.

 Example: